 Can I Cancel My Impound Account in California?

-Lenders use an impound account to address two main concerns: uninsured property damage and losing the property to tax sale.
-The servicer uses money from the impound account to pay property taxes and homeowners' insurance bills when they come due.
-Sometimes, the servicer collects funds to pay private mortgage insurance or homeowners' association dues.
+California impound accounts collect and hold funds to pay property taxes and homeowners' insurance.
+Sometimes, the servicer also collects funds to pay PMI, HOA dues, flood insurance, supplemental property taxes, or other property-related expenses.
 These items are all known as "escrow items."
 Having an impound account ensures that money is available to cover these important costs.

 How Do Mortgage Impound Accounts Work?